xlandscape/LandscapeModel-Core/COMPONENTS.md

 - Chunks: for fast retrieval of timeseries
 - Element_Names: `time/hour`: None, `space/reach`: as specified by the `Reaches` output
 - Offset: `time/hour`: as specified by the `FromTime` input, `space/reach`: None
+- Geometries: `time/hour`: None, `space/reach`: as specified by the `ReachesGeometries` output
 #### Reaches
 This output lists the element names of the reaches as retrieved from the `TimeSeries` input.
 All outputs that have a scale of `space/reach` report reaches in the order specified by this input, except the `Inflow` output which reports reaches in the order of the `InflowReaches` output.
 - Scales: `space/reach`
 - Type: `numpy.ndarray`
 - Shape: the number of reaches as stored in the `TimeSeries` input
 - Element_Names: `space/reach`: as specified by the output itself
+- Geometries: `space/reach`: as specified by the `ReachesGeometries` output
 #### TimeSeriesStart

 - Scales: `global`